ooni/spec/backends/bk-003-collector.md

 is implementation dependent and MAY be empty.
 Some existing implementations return a `{"error": "string"}` object to make debugging easier.

-In case of `200` responses, new collector implementations MUST at least include a unique identifier for the measurement that the client may later use to reference said measurement.
+In case of `200` responses, new collector implementations MAY include a unique identifier for the measurement that the client may later use to reference said measurement.
 For example: